 We also stopped at Cheung Sha Beach which was a white sandy beach, beautiful and unspoilt.
 The funny thing there was the signs, it said no fishing, but everyone on the beach was fishing!

 Our guide was quite a character, she spoke in the third person ‘Mai said’ and her broken English and pronunciation were great!
 You wan a quiz?
 The official languages of Hong Kong are Cantonese and English.

 Evening in Hong Kong

-That evening I went for dinner with my husband and we ate in a French restaurant!
+That evening I went to dinner with my husband and we ate in a French restaurant!
 Hong Kong has every kind of restaurant so you can eat whatever your taste buds desire.

-We stayed very close to the ship and went into the cruise terminal, but the Ocean Terminal in Hong Kong is very different to most cruise ship terminals.
+We stayed very close to the ship and went to the cruise terminal, but the Ocean Terminal in Hong Kong is very different to most cruise ship terminals.

 It is a shopper paradise and food haven.
 From Gucci to Prada to Marks and Spencer’s!

 Then you can walk out onto Nathan Road (3 miles long) which has more than 2000 shops they call it ‘Golden Miles’.
 There they have all the designer shops, Louis Vuitton, Dior, Cartier, etc.

 We went to Epure which was a rooftop restaurant overlooking the harbour the food was excellent, and I recommend it.

 I had the Foie Gras, Lobster Spaghetti and chocolate and vanilla ice cream and we had wine flight with the meal and finished with green tea.